zeniamazhar/CS210-project/README.md

 ![yt_views_ts](https://github.com/zeniamazhar/zeniamazhar.github.io/assets/115092854/19d75de7-bf96-4719-83cd-1754d0de7884)

+In the case of Youtube Shorts, all 3 graphs follow a similar trend, with the trend of the number of likes and views being the most similar.
+Once again, the highest peaks observed for the views and likes are for the same video.

 ## Comparing the performance of the videos on both platforms

 Firstly, the mean, standard deviation, min and max of the likes, comments, and views of the videos were observed and compared between Youtube and Instagram.

+Interestingly, the videos that performed well on both platforms are completely different, with the video for which the highest peak was observed on Instagram Reels with 8238 views and 1062 likes, only got 651 views and 22 likes on Youtube Shorts.
+Similarly, the highest peak observed for the video on Youtube Shorts with 5331 views and 207 likes, which only got 66 views and 15 likes on Instagram Reels.

 ### The hypothesis